-You may apply to us for consent to assign a divided share(s) to another person as a new unit.
-Alternatively, you may renounce (give up) the divided share(s) to the landlord so that they can apply to let it as a unit or as an enlargement to another tenanted croft.
-You cannot renounce or apply to assign the tenancy of the divided share(s) until the outcome of this application is decided.
+You may apply to us for consent to assign a divided area(s) to another person as a new unit.
+Alternatively, you may renounce (give up) the divided area(s) to the landlord so that they can apply to let it as a unit or as an enlargement to another tenanted croft.
+You cannot renounce or apply to assign the tenancy of the divided area(s) until the outcome of this application is decided.

-2.1 OWNER OF THE COMMON GRAZING NOTIFICATION
+2.1 LANDLORD NOTIFICATION

-You are legally required to give written notification to any owners of the common grazings of this application.
+You are legally required to give written notice to your landlord (and any owners of the common grazings if a grazings share is included) of this application.
 In order to confirm you have done this could you please provide one of the following:

-- 1. Arrange for the signed notification form at Appendix 3A to be completed and signed by the owner of the common grazings. - 2.
-A letter confirming receipt of notification from the owner of the common grazings. - 3.
-A copy of your posting receipt as evidence of notification having been sent by registered post or recorded delivery to the owner of the common grazings.
+- 1. Arrange for the signed notification form at Appendix 3A to be completed and signed by the landlord - 2.
+A letter confirming receipt of notification from your landlord OR - 3.
+A copy of your posting receipt as evidence of notification having been sent by registered post or recorded delivery to your landlord